 Students must demonstrate competence in all 36 mandatory procedures listed in the mandatory tracking form.
 These procedures should be performed on patients; however, up to eight (8) mandatory procedures may be simulated if demonstration on patients is not feasible.

-As of Fall 2022, these competency skills are logged and tracked in the secure PLATINUM PLANNER online tracking platform.
+Competency skills are logged and tracked in the secure PLATINUM PLANNER online tracking platform and reviewed by the Clinical Coordinator.